Auth system integrations Enterprise

 Create an administrator

-Once the user is created and all privileges have been granted, it's safe to disconnect from the database and proceed with the LDAP integration.
+Once the role has been created and all privileges granted, it’s safe to disconnect from the database and proceed with the LDAP integration.

 Enable LDAP integration